-This class intertwines the Physiological understanding of the organ systems that are stressed and adapt in the face of exercise.
-A fundamental knowledge of the roots of metabolism to create energy that yields muscle movement will be uncovered.
-Alongside the scientific premise of cellular adaptations, students will learn the essentials of what comprises an exercise-training program.
+This class intertwines the physiological understanding of the organ systems that are stressed and adapt in the face of exercise.
+Fundamental knowledge of the roots of metabolism to create energy that yields muscle movement will be uncovered.
+Alongside the scientific premise of cellular adaptations, you will learn the essentials of what comprises an exercise-training program.
 There is true science that defines frequency, duration, volume, and work and rest intervals.
-Students will also learn theories behind basic training methods, coaching, and ergogenic and athletic fitness tests.
+You will also learn theories behind basic training methods, coaching, and ergogenic and athletic fitness tests.
 Current trends in exercise research will be blended into each session.
 Main themes in training will be introduced and demystified on fueling the athlete, equipment, stretches, athletic testing, aerobic, and strength training programs.
-The class will also include special topics of temperature regulation, Ergogenic aids, and Sports genes.
+The class will also include special topics of temperature regulation, ergogenic aids, and sports genes.

-This course is taught by a veteran Exercise Physiology Instructor who also works directly with training professional athletes (is a certified Strength and Conditioning Coach), and still competes at the Word level.
-The background of the instructor allows science and in the field practices to be current and innovative.
+This course is taught by a veteran Exercise Physiology Instructor who also works directly with training professional athletes (is a certified Strength and Conditioning Coach), and still competes at the world level.
+The background of the instructor allows science and in-the-field practices to be current and innovative.
 Over the course of 4 weeks, the students will be engaged through a variety of learning methods.
-This includes lectures, independent journal research, selected article discussions, watch live labs on measuring physiological parameters during exercise (lactate, EKG, EMG, Lung Volumes), Watch and learn videos on exercises.
-Course work will be assessed by weekly quizzes, several assignments leading up to the creation of a fitness plan, a self-selected topic research based paper, weekly participation in discussions.
+This includes lectures, independent journal research, selected article discussions, watching live labs on measuring physiological parameters during exercise (lactate, EKG, EMG, Lung Volumes), and watching and learning from videos on exercises.
+Course work will be assessed by weekly quizzes, several assignments leading up to the creation of a fitness plan, self-selected topic research-based paper, and weekly participation in discussions.

 By the end of this course, you will be able to: